 Mac not being able to verify the Developer

-If you have the current or a recent version of MacOS, Gatekeeper is probably active–MacOS will block VASSAL from running on the first attempt (because this isn’t what Apple considers a code-signed app).
+If you have a more recent version of MacOS, Gatekeeper is probably active–MacOS will block VASSAL from running on the first attempt (because this isn’t what Apple considers a code-signed app).

 You’ll have to go into System Preferences → Security & Privacy to allow it to run.
 This only needs to be done once.*